-OkCupid allows users to develop a more detailed profile, including habits, appearance, hobbies, and so on.
-This structure is more in line with our vision for user profiles, as our interviewees expressed the need to gain more holistic information about the other person other than seeing a picture and simple descriptions.
+OkCupid allows users to develop a more detailed profile, including habits, appearance, hobbies, c.
+This structure is more in line with our vision for user profiles, as our interviewees expressed the need to gain more holistic information about the other person other than just seeing a picture and simple descriptions.

 Phase 2: Ideation

 Based on our interview and research findings, we synthesized the top 5 user needs that we would want to address with our design: